capacityapp/integration-service/README.md

 DB_PWD: the password for this database user
 DB_NAME: the database name
 DB_HOST: the hostname for the database
+AZURE_TENANT_ID: the tenant id from azure portal ( Optional )
+AZURE_USER_NAME: the username of the database access user from azure portal
+AZURE_PASSWORD: the password of the database access user from azure portal
+AZURE_CLIENT_ID: the client id from azure portal
 MATTER_QUERY:  the query you wish the integration service to run in order to get matters.
                Naming should match https://swagger.capacityapp.io/swagger/#/default/post_matters
 CLIENT_QUERY: the query you wish the integration service to run in order to get clients.